Language

 Total Capacitance

-Enter any two values in the Basic tab to calculate the third plus energy
+Enter any two values in the Basic tab to calculate the third plus stored energy

 Use the unit dropdowns to match your component values (pF, nF, µF, etc.)